-High Swartz attorneys serve residential and commercial real estate clients throughout the Philadelphia region, Pennsylvania, and New Jersey.
+High Swartz real estate attorneys serve residential and commercial clients throughout Bucks, Delaware, and Montgomery Counties, and the greater Philadelphia region.

 Understanding Property Tax Assessments

-In Pennsylvania, several sources assess property tax rates -- counties, municipalities, and local taxing authorities like school districts.
+In Pennsylvania, several sources assess property tax rates—counties, municipalities, and local taxing authorities such as school districts.
 Consequently, property tax levies vary according to your address.

 Your PA county tax assessor is the primary resource for understanding local property taxes and valuation.
-Moreover, how much you'll pay on the assessed fair market value varies by county.
+Moreover, the amount you'll pay based on the assessed fair market value varies by county.
 Nonetheless, all PA property taxes reflect the assessed value of your home.

 Mill Rates

 Mill rates reflect the total value of property within your jurisdiction.
-They provide tax revenue to cover projected expenses in your jurisdiction's infrastructure.
-That includes items like police and emergency services and public schools.
+They provide tax revenue to cover projected infrastructure expenses in your jurisdiction.
+That includes items like police and emergency services, and public schools.

 The millage rate determines what you pay for Pennsylvania property taxes.
 Your property tax equals your property's assessed value times the millage rate.
-Mill rates frequently vary for different property types, such as residential, commercial, or industrial properties.
+Mill rates frequently vary by property type, such as residential, commercial, or industrial.
 So, you may consider filing a property tax appeal if your property is incorrectly recorded.

 Because real estate values fluctuate, tax assessors typically update the property's taxable value yearly.
-However, one constant aspect in Commonwealth is that one mil represents $1 for every $1,000 assessed value.
+However, a constant in the Commonwealth is that 1 mil represents $1 for every $1,000 of assessed value.

 Calculating Your Assessed Value

-The formula is Property tax levied on property = (mill rate x taxable property value) ÷ 1,000.
+The formula for property tax levied on property is: (mill rate × taxable property value) ÷ 1,000.

 So, let's assume your mill rate is 7, and your residence has a taxable value of $150,000.
 Based on the formula, your tax bill is $1,050.
 So, $150,000 times 7 equals $1,050,000, then divide that by 7, and you get $1,050.